eshinhw/coursera-investment-management-ml-python/README.md

-# Python for Data Analysis
+# PyQuant

+A collection of quantitative data analysis in Python